 Working with Contract Negotiations

-At Tony M. May P.C., we have handled a variety of contract negotiations related to protecting both property owners and contractors from having to deal with a Mechanic’s lien.
+At May Brock Law Group, we have handled a variety of contract negotiations related to protecting both property owners and contractors from having to deal with a Mechanic’s lien.
 We believe that the best place to focus on payment is before any work is done on a property.
 Setting up clear and concise rules that govern the scope of work and payment process may prevent a number of problems related to failure to pay issues.

 There are several legal issues to address while negotiating payment clauses including:

 - Clear description of all documents and forms required for submittal of payment application process.